 - Underlying trading activities of intangible asset exploitation and income generation from third parties.

-As for high-risk IP legal entities, the presumption can be contested if it can show the activities of development, exploitation, maintenance, enhancement, and protection of intangible assets are performed by its suitably qualified employees who are on long-term contracts and physically present in the BVI.
+The presumption can be contested if it can show the activities of development, exploitation, maintenance, enhancement, and protection of intangible assets are performed by suitably qualified employees who are on long-term contracts and physically present in the BVI.

-Legal entities are required to fulfill reporting obligations on their activities yearly.
-Importantly, such reports must be processed via their registered agent located in the British Virgin Island.
-And documents required for your report may vary according to your business category and tax residency status.
+Legal entities are required to fulfill reporting obligations yearly, such reports must be processed via their registered agent located in the British Virgin Islands.
+The documents required for your report may vary according to your business category and tax residency status.

 |Entity ||Required documents ||Submission Date |

--Specifics of individuals in charge of direction and management of the relevant activity, and whether they are resident in BVI;
+- Specifics of individuals in charge of direction and management of the relevant activity, and whether they are residents in BVI;

 |Within 6 months of the end of their financial period (or 18 months from the commencement of the financial period from 30 June 2019) * |

-*Further details on the reporting timeline are mentioned in Part 4 of this article
+*Further details on the reporting timeline are mentioned in the below section

 |Legal entities conducting relevant activities, and NOT tax residents in BVI || |